How to Start Working Out at Home – For Beginners

 - Cardio (minimum amount of activity): At least 150 minutes of moderate cardio throughout the week.
 It can be replaced with at least 75 minutes of intense cardio throughout the week or a combination of both.

-- Strength training (highly recommended): Exercises involving major muscle groups on 2 or more days a week.
+- Strength training (highly recommended): Exercises involving major muscle groups on two or more days a week.

 - For extra health benefits: Minimum cardio should be increased by an additional 300 minutes per week (moderate) or 150 minutes of (intense) cardio per week (or a combination of both).(7)

-While it may sound like a lot, the good thing is that you can adjust this to your schedule.
+While it may sound like a lot, the good thing is that you can adjust this to your schedule and even do them as part of a home workout plan.
 As long as the cardio activities are performed for at least 10 minutes, you can divide your active minutes into as many workout sessions you like per week.
 Whether you do strength or cardio first depends on your goal.

 Types of exercise